khulnasoft/tradescope/docs/utils.md

 Show whitelist when using a [dynamic pairlist](plugins.md#pairlists).

 ```
-tradescope test-pairlist --config config.json --quote USDT BTC
+freqtrade test-pairlist --config config.json --quote USDT BTC
 ```

 ## Convert database

-`tradescope convert-db` can be used to convert your database from one system to another (sqlite -> postgres, postgres -> other postgres), migrating all trades, orders and Pairlocks.
+`freqtrade convert-db` can be used to convert your database from one system to another (sqlite -> postgres, postgres -> other postgres), migrating all trades, orders and Pairlocks.

 Please refer to the [SQL cheatsheet](sql_cheatsheet.md#use-a-different-database-system) to learn about requirements for different database systems.

 ```
-usage: tradescope convert-db [-h] [--db-url PATH] [--db-url-from PATH]
+usage: freqtrade convert-db [-h] [--db-url PATH] [--db-url-from PATH]

 optional arguments:
   -h, --help          show this help message and exit